Building with Matchbox DAGs¶

 "company_name": f"lower({companies_house.f('company_name')})",

-"company_number": companies_house.f("company_number"), # Just aliasing
+"company_number": companies_house.f("company_number") # Just aliasing

 }